NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/quantitativeChip/minute-lab.rst

   snakemake -p /proj/epi2021/nobackup/minute_chip/minute-main/Snakefile -j 4

-:code:`-j` is the number of jobs or cores used by Snakemake.
-Depending on how many there are available on your node, you can raise this value.
+:code:`-j` is the number of jobs/threads used by Snakemake.
+Depending on how many cores there are available on your node, you can raise this value.
-The amount of files in this part of the tutorial is small enough to be possible to run in a local computer.
-For 4 out of 8 cores running on my laptop
-(intel i7), this took around 4 hours to run.
+The amount of files in this part of the tutorial is small enough to be possible to run in a local computer, but it still takes some time.
+For 4 out of 8 cores running on my laptop (intel i7), this took around 4 hours to run.
 If you run this locally, consider not to use all the available cores you have, since you still need to run other things on the side and it may eat up your RAM memory as well (more tasks means usually more memory use).

+Since this takes some time to run, my recommendation is that you start running this in the background and move to the **Downstream analysis** part of the tutorial in the meantime.
+It is also recommended, same as before, that you do not use *all* the cores you reserved, so you have some processing power for the second part of the tutorial.
+For instance if you have 12 cores, put 6 here and keep the other 6 for the second part of the tutorial.

 Essentially, the steps performed by Minute are:

-- Demultiplex the reads and remove contaminated sequences (this is skipped in this execution).
+- Demultiplex the reads and remove contaminated sequences using :code:`cutadapt` (this is skipped in this execution).
-- Map each condition to a reference genome.
+- Map each condition to a reference genome using :code:`bowtie2`.
-- Deduplicate the reads.
+- Deduplicate the reads taking care of the UMIs.
+This is done partially by :code:`je-suite` and some native code.
-- Remove excluded regions (such as artifact-prone regions, repeats, etc).
+- Remove excluded regions (such as artifact-prone regions, repeats, etc) using :code:`BEDTools`.
 - Calculate scaling factors based on number of reads mapped and matching input conditions.
-- Generate 1x coverage and scaled bigWig files from alignment using the calculated scaling factors.
+- Generate 1x coverage and scaled bigWig files from alignment using the calculated scaling factors using :code:`deepTools`.
-- QC at every step (fastQC, Picard insert size metrics, duplication rates, etc) are gathered and output in the form of MultiQC report.
+- QC at every step (:code:`fastqc`, :code:`picard` insert size metrics, duplication rates, etc) are gathered and output in the form of a :code:`MultiQC` report.

 .. warning::
-  When the demultiplexing is skipped, FastQC metrics are off, because they are calculated over a library size that it is very small, when they should be calculated over the whole pool.
+  When the demultiplexing step is skipped, FastQC metrics are off, because they are calculated over a library size that it is very small, when they should be calculated over the whole pool.
+We are working on fixing reports in this case.

 .. note::